StarkWizard/cairo-llm/WorkingOnCorpus.md

 ### Continuous Learning and Model Improvement
 The process of contributing to a language model's training corpus is ongoing.
 Language evolves, new technologies emerge, and the model must adapt to these changes.
 Your contributions help keep the model current and effective.

-### Staying Current
-Keep your training data current by regularly reviewing and updating it.
-Monitor developments in your areas of expertise and reflect these in new CSV entries.

 ### Collaborative Efforts
 Contributing to a training corpus is often a collaborative effort.
 Work with other contributors to ensure that the corpus grows not just in size but also in quality and scope.
+Make sure you don't provide more data in your domain of expertise than others, or there will be balancing issues.

 ### Leveraging Community Feedback
 Listen to the feedback from users of the model.
 They can provide insights into what the model does well and where it needs improvement.
-Use this feedback to guide future CSV contributions.
+Use this feedback to guide your contributions.

 ### Conclusion
 By following these guidelines, you can make meaningful contributions to a language model's training corpus.
 Your efforts will aid in the model's development, helping it to understand and generate language with greater accuracy and nuance.